AthanasiosPapazoglou/MacroCal/README.md

 3. **Track Exercise:**
     - Record your daily exercise activities to adjust your caloric requirements.

-4. **View Insights:**
+4. **View Insights:** (In Progress)
     - Access detailed reports on your daily, weekly, and monthly nutritional intake to help you meet your health goals.

 ## Contributing